joshua-martius/comiebot/README.md

 Plays Roulette with the players
 ### Secret Santa
 Gives every user with a specified role a secret santa.
+### Uptime
+Sends the time since the bot has started into the current channel.

 ## Configuration
 A local config.json has to exist in the following form: